3eid/JavaNotes/Access Specifiers-Modifiers/README.md

 A `synchronized` method can only be accessed by one thread at a time.
 This is commonly used to prevent race conditions in concurrent applications.

 **`native:`**
 A `native` method is implemented in another language, like C or C++.
 It’s used when Java alone cannot provide certain functionalities, for example, interacting with OS-specific features.
+It's SUPER USEFUL in dynamic binding.

 ----------